 At one point, his agent Henry Willson arranged for Hudson to marry his secretary Phyllis Gates, a move satirized decades later in the film Straight-Jacket.
 The marriage to Gates lasted three years, ending in charges of cruelty against Hudson.
 Biographer Bob Hofler later wrote that Gates was a lesbian who had blackmailed Hudson.

 Through the 1970s, there were rumors that Hudson had married actor-singer Jim Nabors.
-It wasn’t true — not only was marriage not legal at the time, but there’s no evidence the two men were more than friends.
+It wasn’t true — not only was same-sex obviously marriage not legal at the time, but there’s no evidence the two men were more than friends.
 In fact, after the rumors began to swirl out of control, Herman and Nabors stopped speaking to each other.

 By the time the 1980s rolled around, Rock Hudson was living with HIV.
-Those close to him denied it, claiming that his reported illnesses were cancer.
+Those close to him denied it, claiming his reported illnesses were cancer.
 At one point, Hudson collapsed in France and needed medical attention, and his publicist contacted the White House to request help.
-The Reagans were once friends of Hudson’s, and could have helped him gain access to a better hospital, but Nancy Reagan refused to intervene.
+The Reagans were once friends of Hudson’s, and could have helped him gain access to a better hospital, but Nancy Reagan famously refused to intervene.

 But public mourning turned into action.
-Hudson was one of the first high-profile figures to talk about living with HIV, and to have died.
-His sad passage spurred donations, activism and a gradual shift in the way Americans thought about queer people — though it didn’t happen right away, seeing the suffering of familiar faces helped to turn formerly homophobic hearts.
+Hudson was one of the first high-profile figures to talk about living with HIV, and to have died from it.
+His sad passage spurred donations, activism and a gradual shift in the way Americans thought about queer people.
+Though it didn’t happen right away, seeing the suffering of familiar faces helped to turn some formerly homophobic hearts.